How to Start a Podcast in 2023 (Free Guide To Your First Show)

 One of the most famous examples of a podcast with a creative name is The Moth.

-Some of the names can either hint at something bigger or may just be regular introductions to pique the interest of the listener just long enough to get them hooked on to the station.
+Some of the names can either hint at something more significant or may be regular introductions to pique the interest of the listener just long enough to get them hooked on to the station.

 For example, if you search for football-related podcasts, you are likely to hit the podcast called Football Weekly.

-Just like the famous toyshop Hamley’s is named after its 18th-century founder William Hamley, podcasts can also be named after the person conducting the podcasts.
+Like the famous toyshop Hamley’s is named after its 18th-century founder William Hamley, one can name the podcast after the person conducting it.

 One of the best examples of the same is The Tim Ferriss Show.